Harsh7637/Netflix-clone/README.md

 # Netflix-clone
-Netflix clone using CSS And HTMl
+Netflix clone using CSS And HTML
 Working more on it
-It's just a glimpse of the project I'm working
-Planing to add API and modifiying it using reactjs .
+It's just a glimpse of the project I'm working Planning to add API and modify it using ReactJS.
 Learning so many things because of it !!!